msyafiqakmal/Pull_MOH_covid/README.md

-# Find and extract all csv data from MOH page and load to database
+# Find and extract all csv data from Malaysia's MOH page and load to database
 link to [MOH GIT](https://github.com/MoH-Malaysia/covid19-public)
 ## Problem Statement
 Extract covid data from MOH Daily for viz, without specifying which files.